‘Knightfall’ Season 3: As Viewership Drops, Fans Are Fearful Series Will Be Canceled

-Viewership is reportedly dropping regarding History Channel’s Knightfall and die-hard fans are worried the show will be canceled since the network has not yet made an official announcement regarding its renewal or cancelation.
+Viewership is reportedly dropping for History Channel’s Knightfall, and die-hard fans are worried the show will be canceled since the network has not yet made an official announcement regarding its renewal or cancelation.

 SPOILER ALERT: This article discusses Season 2 of History Channel’s Knightfall.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

-Season 2 of Knightfall delved into Laundry’s (Tom Cullen) determination to rise above his fall from grace seen at the end of Season 1 of Knightfall.
+Season 2 of Knightfall delved into Laundry’s (Tom Cullen) determination to rise above his fall from grace seen at the end of Season 1.
 Helping him along the way was the Templar called Talus (Mark Hamill).
 By the end of Season 2, Landry had managed to regain his standing within the order of the Templar Knights.
 However, there were a few dangling storylines and possible setups to be explored should the series get renewed for a third season.

-However, according to TV Season & Spoilers, the news might not be great regarding a renewal fo the historical drama series since viewership has nearly halved since Season 1.
+According to TV Season & Spoilers, the news might not be great regarding a renewal for the historical drama series since viewership has nearly halved since Season 1.
 Figures are showing that Knightfall is “averaging with 0.12 rating in 18-49 demographic, along with 650,000 viewers per episode.”
 This is down nearly 50 percent from Season 1.

 Even @tom_cullen wasn't sure Landry would survive the season two finale of @KnightfallShow. https://t.co/N8CKcGlxtE